-- Each discipline mathematics, social studies, technology, cultural studies, science, English, foreign languages, fine arts, health/physical education, etc. - recognizes one student each year as the Exceptional Student in that discipline. - The staff also recognizes exceptional students with awards for demonstrating the Habits of Learning.
-Additionally, the Valedictorian, Salutatorian, recipient of the Reaching for the Stars award, and an Outstanding student for each grade level, are recognized while the Deans honor one student for "Courage" and one for "Leadership."
+- Staff nominate students for the Green Dragon Award for exemplary growth and demonstration of all of our Habits of Learning.
+Staff must unanimously agree for a student to receive this award.
+Red Dragons may be awarded by staff or students to a staff member or student that exemplifies one of our Habits of Learning. - Each discipline mathematics, social studies, science, English, foreign languages, fine arts, etc. - recognizes one student each year as the Exceptional Student in that discipline.
+The staff also recognizes exceptional students with awards for demonstrating the Habits of Learning. - Additionally, the Valedictorian, Salutatorian, recipient of the Reaching for the Stars award, and an Outstanding student for each grade level, are recognized while the Deans honor one student for "Courage" and one for "Leadership."
 Finally, the staff honors one student each year with the highest honor, the "True Dragon Award." - Senior Awards: Graduating senior students are eligible for the True North, Open Hand, Open Heart, Open Mind, and Henry Stout Awards.
 These awards are presented during commencement ceremonies.